countvajhula/mindstream/README.rst

 Saving Sessions
 ---------------

-You can also save scratch sessions that you'd like to keep by using ``mindstream-save-session`` (default binding: ``C-; C-s``).
+You can also save scratch sessions that you'd like to keep by using ``mindstream-save-session`` (default binding: ``C-c , C-s``).
 This simply clones the session's Git repo to a more permanent and familiar path that you indicate (as opposed to the anonymous session path which is assumed to be temporary and defaults to ``/var/tmp/mindstream/``), thus preserving the entire session history, allowing it to be navigated and even resumed at any time in the future.

 Entering Sessions Even More Quickly
 -----------------------------------

-``mindstream-enter-session`` (default: ``C-; b``) will take you immediately to a new anonymous session buffer for the current major mode, without asking you any questions.
+``mindstream-enter-session`` (default: ``C-c , b``) will take you immediately to a new anonymous session buffer for the current major mode, without asking you any questions.
 If an anonymous session already exists, it will take you there rather than create a new one.
 In creating a new session, it will use the first template it finds that is recognizable to your current major mode.

 If you've got more than one template for a particular major mode, you may want to indicate which one is preferred rather than leave it to chance or accidents of alphabetical order.
 You can do this by associating each major mode with the name of the preferred template.
 For example: